google/WebFundamentals/src/content/en/fundamentals/push-notifications/common-notification-patterns.md

 We use [`clients.matchAll()`](https://developer.mozilla.org/en-US/docs/Web/API/Clients/matchAll)
 to get all of our window clients and then we loop over them checking the `focused` parameter.

-Inside our push event we'd use this function to decide if we need to show a notification:
+Inside our push event, we'd use this function to decide if we need to show a notification:

 ```js
 const promiseChain = isClientFocused()